 I hope you found this resource list of things to do during self-isolation helpful.
 Please share below any resources, advice or information you have of things to do during this time – I will gladly add them to the list.
 I will also add to this resource list as and when I come across other helpful links.

-I really hope you are all safe and well.
+I really hope you are all safe and keeping well.